Pau1Net/Universal-Chess-visual-Assistant/README.md

 If you yourself have some developments in this matter, I will be glad to any suggestions in the comments.
 I look forward to the day when all this will be completed

+UPD 18.01.2023
+The work on the project is completed.
+The source code will be posted soon.